 Life will somehow become uninteresting without the concept of reward.
 Many will lack the motivation or enthusiasm to aspire and achieve without it.
 That is why in every facet of life, there is usually a reward for people that distinguished themselves.

-At times, reward could be a word of commendation, a certificate given, a gift, a price amount, a set record, an honour bestowed, etc. Whatever it is, it is to say well done to the fellow, encouraged them to do more, and challenge others to emulate them.
+At times, the reward could be a word of commendation, a certificate given, a gift, a prize amount, a set record, an honour bestowed, etc. Whatever it is, it is to say well done to the fellow, encouraged them to do more, and challenge others to emulate them.

 Interestingly, God started the concept/doctrine of reward and it will also end with Him.